MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/impersonation-and-ews-in-exchange.md

 - Only accounts that have been granted the **ApplicationImpersonation** role by an Exchange server administrator can use impersonation.

 - For Exchange on-premises, you should create a management scope that limits impersonation to a specified group of accounts.
 If you do not create a management scope, the **ApplicationImpersonation** role is granted to all accounts in an organization.
+If you have configured [Hybrid Modern Authentication](https://learn.microsoft.com/microsoft-365/enterprise/hybrid-modern-auth-overview) you can also use [Microsoft Entra Conditional Access](https://learn.microsoft.com/entra/identity/conditional-access/overview) to apply access control.

-- For Exchange Online, you should create application access policies to limit the scope of the impersonation.
-Please see [New-ApplicationAccessPolicy cmdlet](/powershell/module/exchange/new-applicationaccesspolicy).
-If you do not create an application access policy, then the **full_access_as_app** permission is granted to all accounts in a tenant.
+- For Exchange Online, you should create a management scope that limits impersonation to a specified group of accounts.
+If you do not create a management scope, the **ApplicationImpersonation** role is granted to all accounts in an organization.
+You can also use [Microsoft Entra Conditional Access](https://learn.microsoft.com/entra/identity/conditional-access/overview) to apply access control.

 - Typically, the **ApplicationImpersonation** role is granted to a service account dedicated to a particular application or group of applications, rather than a user account.
 You can create as many or as few service accounts as you need.